emmajanedrews/base-template/_posts/2017-02-04-first-comes-love…-then-comes-mortgage.md

 But, many couples are also deciding to buy a home before spending what would be a down payment on a wedding, as unmarried couples made up 14% of all first-time buyers last year.

-**If you’re single, don’t fret!&nbsp;**Single women made up 18% of first-time buyers in 2016, while single men accounted for 8% of buyers.
+**If you’re single, don’t fret!**Single women made up 18% of first-time buyers in 2016, while single men accounted for 8% of buyers.
 One recent article pointed to a sense of responsibility and commitment that drives many single women to want to own their home, rather than rent.

 Here is the breakdown of all first-time homebuyers in 2016 by percentage of all buyers, income, and age: